virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

   - `showSpinButtons` has been removed, this is now the default behaviour, can be changed with the vuetify `hideSpinButtons` api
   - added `tooltip` to show a tooltip on hover over the element
   - progress bar changes: loading="primary" can now be used to get a progress bar in the primary color
+  - input type `file` has been moved to a new component `VcsFileInput.vue`
 - `VcsRadioGrid.vue` is removed.
 Use `VcsRadio` with properties `inline`, `labelPosition="top"` and `class="d-flex justify-center"` instead.
+- `ImportComponent.vue` has been renamed to `VcsImportComponent.vue` and is now exported as `VcsImportComponent`
+- `FileDrop.vue` has been renamed to `VcsFileDrop.vue` and is now exported as `VcsFileDrop`

 # Extended Theming